 A therapy pet is an animal that has the right temperament.
 They are friendly, patient, confident, gentle, and at ease with strangers of all shapes and sizes.
 The should provide unconditional acceptance for whomever they meet.
 They must enjoy excessive petting.
 They must be a calm animal; that is not fidgety and moving constantly.
 They do not need to preform any special tricks, just be there for the person that they are visiting at the time.

 If you are interested in getting some training for your dog, I offer both private dog training or group classes.
-The class that I would recommend to get started would be the Canine Good Citizen class.
-This will give you some of the basic skills that are essential to becoming a therapy dog.
+We can start with a puppy offering our puppy socialization class all the way up to therapy training class.
+With an older dog, if they already have a basic understanding of obedience, than the class that I would recommend to get started would be the Canine Good Citizen class.
+This will give you some of the basic skills and manners that are essential to becoming a therapy dog.

 Bear in mind that should you be allowed to visit a workplace with your therapy dog, following ATD's procedures, no one other than the handler can take control of the leash.
 Therapy dogs must be on-leash and remain under control while visiting with people in the workplace.
 If you are bringing your dog to your workplace during your normal work hours, ATD insurance will not be in effect.
 You will have to provide your own insurance to cover your dog.
 If you are doing an ATD visit with your dog in someone else’s workplace, or at your own workplace when you are not actually being paid to work, ATD insurance does cover you.